 Knowing where to find high quality Interaction Design content can be a challenge - so we’ve put together this ‘starters’ page for you.

-We recommend you use an RSS reader (such as Google Reader) to consume content, otherwise you’ll find it hard to keep up to date.
-If you’re more of a Twitter person, then you might find it useful to monitor the #IxD or #UX hashtag on twitter, or follow twitter bot such as @uxfeeder, or follow a list like @iA/UX.
-If you prefer a minimal fuss approach, why not just visit
+We recommend you use an RSS reader (such as Feedly to consume content, otherwise you’ll find it hard to keep up to date.
+If you’re more of a Twitter person, then you might find it useful to monitor the #IxD or #UX hashtag on twitter, or follow a twitter bot such as @uxfeeder.
+If you prefer a minimal fuss approach, why not just visit:

 90percentofeverything.com: A blog about User Experience Design, Research and Usability, by Harry Brignull.

-Looks good works well: An interaction design blog by Bill W Scott, Director of UI Engineering at Netflix
+Looks good works well: An interaction design blog by Bill W Scott, Sr. Director, UI Engineering at PayPal.

 Cennydd Bowles on User Experience: Cennydd is co-author of the book Undercover User Experience Design.

-Findability.org: A blog about IA, UX and findability by Peter Morville
+Intertwingled.org: A blog about IA, UX and findability by the information architect Peter Morville.

 Disambiguity.com: A blog about User Experience by Leisa Reichelt.